-Fractures of the palm involve the bones located between the finger bones and wrist bones (metacarpal bones).
+Fractures of the palm involve the bones located between the finger bones and wrist bones.
+These bones are called metacarpal bones.
 Occasionally, the metacarpal bone at the base of the thumb fractures, but these fractures are usually considered separately.

-The metacarpal bones may be broken near the joint between the fingers and the palm (called metacarpal neck fractures).
-Metacarpal neck fractures are common.
-Often, they are called boxer's fractures because they result from punching a hard object (such as a wall or another person's jaw).
+Metacarpal fractures are often called boxer's fractures because they result from punching a hard object (such as a wall or another person's jaw).
 When these fractures result from punching someone in the mouth, the skin may be broken.
 In such cases, bacteria from the other person's mouth can contaminate the wound and cause infections that, if not treated soon, can permanently affect use of the hand.

 If people have wounds near the injured joint, they may have punched someone in the mouth.
 If they did punch someone in the mouth, doctors may clean out the wound and give them antibiotics to prevent infection.